shahineb/shahineb.github.io/_pages/about.md

 # Nechfate ¶

-I am also a co-creator of [Nechfate](https://nechfate.ma/) [neʃfɛt], an online media that popularizes climate change, its impacts, and adaptation solutions in Morocco.
+I am also a co-founder of [Nechfate](https://nechfate.ma/) [neʃfɛt], an online media that popularizes climate change, its impacts, and adaptation solutions in Morocco.
 For non-Arabic speakers, Nechfate refers initially to an aridification but also means a deterioration of economic conditions.

 Through short, illustrated, and data-driven articles, our goal is to inform readers about Morocco's challenges in terms of Climate Change, Water & Agriculture, and Governance & Societ️y.
 Come check us out on [Instagram](https://www.instagram.com/nechfate/) and [Linkedin](https://www.linkedin.com/company/91686859/).